SpectralDiff: A Generative Framework for Hyperspectral Image Classification with Diffusion Models: INTRODUCTION

+The primary innovative aspect of our study is adopting a generative perspective, wherein we demonstrate the process of modeling sample generation to acquire spectral-spatial features infused with contextual information of the spectral-spatial distribution.
+This is achieved without the need for pre-defined graph structures or neighborhood information.
+It is worth noting that our proposed generative framework is loosely coupled between each module, which can evolve independently in the future, thus boosting the development of HSI classification.
+The main contributions of this paper can be summarized as follows.

-\begin{itemize} \item We formulate the construction of global relationship between samples as a spectral-spatial diffusion process, which is the first study to apply the diffusion models to HSI classification to the best of our knowledge. \item We propose an HSI classification framework based on forward and reverse diffusion processes, which can directly generate spectral-spatial diffusion features with global information. \item Numerous experiments demonstrate the superiority of the proposed method over existing state-of-the-art techniques.
+\begin{itemize} \item We formulate the construction of relationships between samples from a generative perspective, designated as a spectral-spatial diffusion process.
+To the best of our knowledge, this is the first study to apply diffusion models to HSI classification. \item We present an HSI classification framework based on forward and reverse diffusion processes, which harnesses the iterative generative process of constructing samples for obtaining spectral-spatial features endowed with contextual information, all without the need for pre-defined graph structures or neighborhood information. \item Numerous experiments demonstrate the superiority of the proposed method over existing state-of-the-art techniques.
 Moreover, through ablation experiments, we validate the effectiveness of spectral-spatial diffusion features. \end{itemize}

 The rest of this article is structured as follows.
-In Section II, we provide a brief overview of the existing work on hyperspectral image classification and diffusion models.
-Section III outlines our proposed method in detail, highlighting the key components of our approach.
+In Section II, we provide a brief overview of the existing work on HSI classification and diffusion models.
+Section III outlines our proposed SpectralDiff in detail, highlighting the key components of our approach.
 In Section IV, we present the experimental setup and discuss our results from both qualitative and quantitative perspectives.
 Additionally, we validate the effectiveness of our approach through ablation experiments.
 Finally, in Section V, we summarize the conclusions of our study and provide insights into the future directions of research in this field.